How does Cornwall Cricket work?

 The Cornwall Cricket Board was formed in on 26 March 1996 and brought together all the cricketing bodies in the County under one umbrella.

-Member Organisations are represented by a designated official at two General meetings held annually, from the: County Club, Cornwall Cricket League, Officials, Youth League, Groundskeepers.
+Member Organisations are represented by a designated official within the recreational cricket committee, from the: Cornwall Cricket League, Cornwall Association of Cricket Officials, Cornwall Association of Cricket Groundskeepers.

 We know that many people are confused about the way that cricket is organised in Cornwall.
 For the majority, it doesn’t matter.
 Cricket is run and played throughout the county without a thought to the management structure that exists behind the scenes.
 But for those in a senior club position or keen to volunteer their services to a county-level institution but uncertain where to start, we have put together the following guide to the governance of cricket in Cornwall.